AdrianSane/Mass-Mutual---Coding-Exercise/README.md

 ### RiotMind.nyc

 I have uploaded the source files to my blog.
 The prototype can be viewd by heading to [RiotMind](http://www.riotmind.nyc/MassMutual/index.html).

+### GitHub

+You can view, fork and download the sourcecode by going to my [GitHub](https://github.com/AdrianSane/Mass-Mutual---Coding-Exercise) page.

 ## Setup
 my setup and logic
 ## Dependancies